Neplex/ArchiTXT/docs/installation.rst

             py --version

-If you're unfamiliar with Python packaging, we recommend following the `official Python packaging guide <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_ and to use pip.
+If you don't know about Python packaging, you can read the `official guide <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_.

 Stable Release (Recommended)